babowsk1/T-Sol-Compiler/api-functions-and-members.md

 The pseudorandom number generator uses the random seed.
-The initial value of the random seed before a smart contract execution in TON Blockchain is a hash of the smart contract address and the global block random seed.
+The initial value of the random seed before a smart contract execution in Everscale Blockchain is a hash of the smart contract address and the global block random seed.
 If there are several runs of the same smart contract inside a block, then all of these runs will have the same random seed.
 This can be fixed, for example, by running `rnd.shuffle()` (without